-In the interview below, the versatile performer provides her own take on an award-winning career that began in New York City in the 1950s.
+In the interview below, Carol Burnett provides her own take on an award-winning career that began in New York City in the 1950s.

 Q: What challenges did you face starting out?